 Relations with Jewish organizations

-The Federal Foreign Office underscored the importance of its relations with Jewish organizations by creating the position of a Special Representative in 2006.
-The current incumbent is Victoria Zimmermann von Siefart, and the focus of her work is threefold.
-Firstly, she acts as the point of contact for Jewish organizations which primarily operate in foreign policy areas.
-Secondly, she works with foreign organizations on issues of Holocaust remembrance.
+The Federal Foreign Office underscored the importance of its relations with Jewish organisations by creating the position of a Special Representative in 2006.
+The Special Representative’s work has three focuses: First of all, she is the contact point for Jewish organisations, especially those active in the foreign policy sphere.
+Secondly, she works with foreign organisations on issues relating to Holocaust remembrance.
 Thirdly, she promotes measures to combat anti-Semitism everywhere.
 Particular emphasis is placed on working with the younger generation.

-Jewish organizations are engaged in committed work worldwide, both directly and as intermediaries.
+Jewish organisations are engaged in committed work worldwide, both directly and as intermediaries.
 This makes them crucial contacts and project partners for German foreign policy concerns.
-The intensive dialogue maintained covers such areas as cultural heritage and the culture of remembrance, human rights, youth exchange, the Middle East peace process, the non-proliferation of weapons of mass destruction and the process of transition in the Arab world are just some of them.
+There is intensive exchange in many areas: the preservation of cultural heritage and the culture of remembrance, human rights, youth exchange, the Middle East peace process, the non-proliferation of weapons of mass destruction and the process of transition in the Arab world are just some of them.